This post may contain affiliate links.

 When are elderberries ready to harvest?

 Elderberries are ripe and ready to harvest when they are dark purple or black in color.
-Elderberries will come off of the stem easily when they are ready to harvest.
-You can test this by gently squeezing an elderberry – if it pops off of the stem, it is ready to be harvested.
-If it does not come off easily, wait a few more days and check again.
-When they are ready, the bunches of elderberries will weight down the stem and face downward, like an upside-down umbrella.
+Elderberries will easily come off the stem when ready to harvest.
+You can test this by gently squeezing an elderberry – if it pops off the stem, it is ready to be harvested.

 How do you harvest elderberries?